How Students Learn

 Structuring class activities and assignments that best help students learn is a difficult art to master, so GSIs do well to become informed about the practices that are most effective for student learning and what makes them effective.

-On this page, you will find links to a variety of resources that explain research on learning, which GSIs can reflect on and apply to their teaching.
+On this page, you will find links to a variety of resources that explain findings from the research on learning that GSIs can apply to their teaching.
 All the linked materials were developed as part of the How Students Learn project of the GSI Center, which was sponsored by grants from the Teagle Foundation’s Graduate Student Teaching in the Arts and Sciences Initiative.

 Daniela Kaufer, Associate Professor, Integrative Biology: What can Neuroscience Research Teach Us about Teaching?

 Jean Lave, Professor Emerita, Department of Geography: Learning as a Socially Situated Activity